I was in Baltimore for a weekend, after a week teaching a cybersecurity course in Annapolis, Maryland.

 It was as if I had wandered into some corner of 4chan, although fortunately neither /b/ nor /k/.

-"Otaku" is an unfavorable term to most members of Japanese society, although some obsessive fans in Japan use the term to describe themselves and their friends.
+Most members of Japanese society consider otaku to be an unfavorable term, although some obsessive fans in Japan use the term to describe themselves and their friends.
 For example, Taro Aso, the Prime Minister of Japan from September, 2008 through September, 2009, has described himself as an otaku.
 While otaku is used for self-description by American fans of anime and manga, Americans without an interest in all things Japanese might instead say fanboys and fangirls.

 William Gibson, who seems to have coined the word cyberspace in his 1984 novel Neuromancer, popularized the term otaku in his 1996 novel Idoru.

 Gibson later described his neologism "cyberspace" as an "evocative and essentially meaningless" buzzword serving as a reference point for his "cybernetic musings".
 The term "cybernetics" had been derived by industrial control theorists from the Greek κυβερνήτης and previously used mostly to refer to mathematical control methods applied for robot manipulator arms and cranes.
-This was no more main-stream than Russian language technical journal articles about matrix arithmetic: Кибернетики and so forth.
+This was no more main-stream than Russian language technical journal articles about matrix arithmetic using that terminology: Кибернетики and so forth.

 But now the U.S. Department of Defense has enthusiastically adopted the prefix cyber- as in cybersecurity, defensive and offensive operations in cyberspace, and even vague pronouncements about all things cyber.